Get In Touch

 Once the attending Vet has made a diagnosis for your horse and you can confirm your horse has not suffered from this particular illness/injury before, we can assist you with opening a new claim.
-If, however your horse has suffered from this illness/injury before, please discuss with the attending Vet to discuss your options.

 If your insurance company authorises your claim, please be aware that your horse will only be covered for a year from onset of the injury/illness.
 You will only be able to claim for this injury/illness once.
 Thereafter this claim, an exclusion for this injury/illness will be placed on your policy.

 As the policy holder, you will be required to contact your insurance company and inform them of the injury/illness.
 Your insurance provider will open a new claim for you, issue you with a claim number and supply claim forms (some claim forms can be found online).
 Please enquire as to whether you have any exclusions and inform your Vet immediately.
 The Vet will need to know your claim limits and if you have any policy restrictions.

 If you have been previously registered with another practice during the time you have owned your horse, you must request the records to be sent to us to accompany your claim (failure to do this may result in delay or termination of your claim).

 Once you have received the claim forms, you are to complete them to the best of your ability, sign and date the forms and forward them by hand, by post or by email to your attending Vet.
 Our address is Shotter and Byers, Furzen Cottage, Furzen Lane, Walliswood, RH5 5QE or alternatively email your claim form to firstname.lastname@example.org We will need you to obtain a continuation form to accompany our invoices for any further visits made by the Vet, related to this claim.